 Mr. Martinez is an alumnus of Maranatha High School.
 He holds a B.A. in English and Comparative Literary Studies from Occidental College.
 He has been teaching at Maranatha for three years and has been an active cross country and track coach for four years.
 “Working at a Christ-centered high school like Maranatha has allowed me to help my students tackle the hard questions presented in literature by honestly exploring how we as people respond to these issues.
 By integrating faith into the discussion, we can incorporate such a fundamental part of our worldview and life into our education.”

-Beginning Speech and Debate, Advanced Speech and Debate, Old Testament Theology and World Religions
+Beginning Speech and Debate, Advanced Speech and Debate, Jesus and the Gospels, World Religions

 Mr. Mesisca graduated from Maranatha and has been teaching here for over fifteen years.
 He holds a B.A. in Biblical Studies from Biola University, a Master of Divinity and a Master of Theology from Talbot School of Theology.
 Mr. Mesisca established Maranatha’s award-winning Speech & Debate team and also oversees the school’s Chess Club.
 In his spare time, he is the head preaching and worship pastor of Christ's Church in Baldwin Park.
 He has authored a Christian apologetics textbook entitled, "Constructing A Christian Worldview".
 He states, "I have a passion for finding answers to life's toughest questions and providing young people with the resources to build a solid Christian worldview that will stand for eternity.
 I seek to model and encourage others to be obedient to the mandate in 1 Peter 3:15 - "to always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have, but do so with gentleness and respect."